Thursday, January 30, 2025

 No one is there.
 The balloons hang down limp.
 A breeze causes them to stir.
 The camera pulls back and upward.
 The shrine disappears mid the desolate community.

-SCENES FROM FREDDY’S LIFE: AN AMERICAN TRAGEDY: SKATEBOARD CHRISTMAS
+SCENES FROM FREDDY’S LIFE: AN AMERICAN TRAGEDY: BACK TO SCHOOL HASSLES

 FREDDY’S DAD